nenes25/eicaptcha/README.md

  - account creation form
  - newsletter subscription ( since 2.1.0)
  - custom module forms ( since 2.4.0 see : https://www.h-hennes.fr/blog/2022/08/22/prestashop-ajouter-un-captcha-sur-les-formulaires-de-vos-modules/ )
+ - You can force the script to load everywhere ( since 2.4.5) for other cases.

 The module is compatible with both V2 and V3 recaptcha keys ( since v 2.3.0 )